 This is a little hard to get across in words; the best way to see what we mean is to try it!

-Flare doesn’t just handle tricky stuff like effects and presets; it also covers basic image editing features like cropping and rotation.
-These image controls are available in the main view and the Edit view, but not the Preset view or the Snapshots view.
+Flare doesn’t just handle tricky stuff like filters and effects; it also covers basic image editing features like cropping and rotation.

-Click the Crop button near the bottom left corner of the photo.
-You’ll see a crop view for the original photo—any presets or effects you’ve already applied won’t be visible.
+Click the Crop button near the bottom-left corner of the main window.
+You’ll see a crop view for the original photo—any effects you’ve applied won’t be visible.

 Once you choose an aspect ratio and orientation for the crop selection (or decide not to use them), you can resize your selection by dragging the dots at the corners and move it by clicking and dragging anywhere within it.

 Flare offers center (crosshair), crossed (x), rule of thirds, and golden ratio guides to help make sure the composition of your photo is as perfect as it can get.
 When you resize or move the crop selection, the guides move along with it.

 Once you’re content with your crop selection, click Apply and your cropped photo will reappear with effects reapplied.